Marian Smoluchowski: Life

-Smoluchowski died in Kraków in 1917, victim of a dysentery epidemic.
+Smoluchowski died in Kraków in 1917, as a result of a dysentery epidemic.
 Professor Władysław Natanson wrote in an obituary of Smoluchowski: "With great pleasure I recall the charm of his life, his noble cordiality, combined with exquisite kindness.
 I wish I could render the curious appeal of his personality, recall how temperate he was, how modest and elegantly diffident, yet always full of a pure, spontaneous joy."

-In 1901 he had married Zofia Baraniecka, who survived him.
-They had two children, Aldona Smoluchowska (1902–84) and Roman Smoluchowski (1910-96).
-Roman became a notable physicist who worked in Poland, and after World War II settled in the United States (the Institute for Advanced Study at Princeton).

 Work

 Smoluchowski conducted fundamental research on the kinetic theory of matter.
 In 1904 he discovered density fluctuations in the gas phase, and in 1908 he was the first physicist to ascribe the phenomenon of critical opalescence to large density fluctuations.
 His investigations explained the blue color of the sky as a consequence of light scattering in the atmosphere.